Library to seek $14.5M bond for modernization

 The Dix Hills branch’s interior, with a floor-to-ceiling stone wall, art exhibit and buzzing computer area, doesn’t betray its age at first glance.
 But the library struggles with structural and technological problems: book stacks supporting the roof; narrow aisles; no insulation; accessibility issues for disabled patrons; temperamental Wi-Fi; and flooding after rain or snowstorms.

-“We’re on pins and needles when we hear about rain,” assistant director Charlene Muhr said, adding that classes sometimes have to be canceled because there are “inches of water” in the library, located on Vanderbilt Parkway.
+“We’re on pins and needles when we hear about rain,” assistant director Charlene Muhr said, adding that classes sometimes have to be canceled because there are “inches of water” in the library on Vanderbilt Parkway.

 The library is limited as well by a lack of adjustable space, as about half an acre of book stacks cannot be moved, Crosson said.
 Muhr added that the building’s five meeting rooms also fail to fully satisfy members’ needs.